metal3-io/cluster-api-provider-metal3/docs/getting-started.md

 "
 ```

-## Pivoting Ironic
+## Pivoting or updating Ironic

-Before running the move command of Clusterctl, elements such as Baremetal
+Before running the `move` command of Clusterctl, elements such as Ironic if
-Operator, Ironic if applicable, and the BareMetalHost CRs need to be moved to
+applicable, need to be moved to the target cluster.
+It is recommended to
-the target cluster.
-During the move, the BareMetalHost object must be annotated
-with `baremetalhost.metal3.io/paused` key.
-The value does not matter.
-The
-presence of this annotation will stop the reconciliation loop for that object.
+scale down the ironic pod in the origin cluster before deploying it on the
+target cluster to prevent issues with a duplicated DHCP server.

-In addition, it is critical that the move of the BMHs does not lead to a lost
+Both for pivoting or updating ironic, it is critical that the cluster is in
-status for those objects.
-If the status is lost, BMO will register the nodes
-as available, and introspect them again.

-More information TBA on move commands.
+a stable situation.
+No operations on BareMetal hosts shall be on-going,
+otherwise they might fail.
+Similarly, in order to prevent conflict during
+the pivoting of the DHCP server, we recommend to have no BareMetalHosts
+running IPA (in `ready` state with `fasttrack` option enabled) during the
+the pivoting.
+It could otherwise result in IP address conflicts or changes
+of the IP address of a running host that would not be supported by Ironic.

+In the case of a self-hosted cluster, special care must be paid to Ironic.
+Since Ironic runs on the target cluster, updating the target cluster means
+that ironic will need to be moved between nodes of the cluster.
+This results
+in similar issues as pivoting.
+The following points should be ensured to run
+a target cluster upgrade:

+- no unnecessary hosts are running IPA during the upgrade to limit the amount
+  of conflicts
+- When upgrading the K8S node or group of nodes that run Ironic currently, only
+  one node at a time should be upgraded, and no other parallel upgrade
+  operations should be happening.
+- All nodes that are hosting Ironic or have connectivity to the provisioning
+  network must be using a static IP address.
+If not, Ironic might not come
+  up since Keepalived will not be starting.
+In addition, if using DHCP,
+  conflicts could happen.
+We highly recommend that ALL nodes with connectivity
+  to the provisioning network are using static IP addresses, using
+  Metal3DataTemplates for example.
+- Ironic should always be the first component upgraded, before a CAPM3 / BMO
+  upgrade using clusterctl for example, or before nodes upgrades.
+This is to
+  ensure that the cluster is in a stable condition while upgrading Ironic.